Careers360 Logo

 NCERT Solutions for Class 9 Maths Chapter 12 Statistics

-Hey!!
-Should you check out this article?
-Don’t hesitate!
+Hey!
+Still wondering whether to read this article?
+Don’t think twice.
 These solutions are made for you, explained, with brief concept overviews to clear your doubts.
 In a world full of numbers, statistics help us find meaning.
 Statistics is one of the important topics in the Class 9 NCERT syllabus.
 It is a powerful branch of mathematics that helps us systematically collect, organise, and interpret data, allowing us to analyse large amounts of information clearly and insightfully.
 For instance, we will use statistics to know the average marks of a class and the maximum average age of college students.
 The main components of statistics include data collection, data presentation (such as tables and graphs), and data analysis (including finding the mean, median, and mode).
 It is beneficial in everyday life and in plenty of fields.
 These NCERT solutions for Class 9 are created by the expert team at Careers360, keeping in mind the latest NCERT syllabus.
 NCERT Solutions are trusted by teachers for building a strong foundation in concepts.

 This Story also Contains